-The Company generates the majority of its revenues from advertisers for its performance based advertising services, which include the use of its call analytics technology and pay-for-call advertising products and services.
+The Company generates the majority of its revenues from advertisers for its performance based advertising services, which include the use of its call and text analytics and communications technologies, and pay-for-call advertising products and services.
 The Company's revenue also consists of payments from its reseller partners for use of its local leads platform and marketing services, which they offer to their small business customers.
 Customers typically receive the benefit of the Company's services as they are performed and substantially all the Company's revenue is recognized over time as the services are performed.
+For its text analytics and communications services, the Company primarily recognizes revenue ratably over the period of the applicable agreement as services are provided.